Sunday School Lesson: An Angel Appears to Mary

 Say: With your team, take about five minutes to invent a story that could happen to someone your age who wants to make a difference for God.

 Circulate among groups, and offer ideas to help kids get started.
-After five minutes, ring the clanging bell and wait for kids to respond.
-Then have teams present their stories to the class.
+After five minutes, have teams present their stories to the larger group.

 Breaking News Debrief